christopherweiss/sass-style-guide/README.md

-sass-style-guide
+SASS Style Guide
 ================

-Best-practices and coding conventions for the sass programming language
+Best-practices and coding conventions for the SASS programming language.